-- 21. At present the entire subproject affected area is being used as agriculture land.
+21. At present the entire subproject affected area is being used as agriculture land.
 It is a rural area with the primary economy based on agriculture.
-The agriculture land along the khal side is two cropped (one paddy and one Rabi).
-The field survey could not identify any negative impacts on any CPRs, such as mosques, schools, or Union Parishad offices. - 22.
-The current land use pattern is mixed.
-Major agricultural production is Boro paddy and Rabi crops (especially Moog Dal) are grown in the dry areas around the khal.
-However, these crops are at risk from monsoon flooding and saline water.
+The agriculture land along the khal side is of two crops in a year.
+The field survey could not identify any negative impacts on any CPRs, such as mosques, schools, or Union Parishad offices.

+22. The current land use pattern is mixed.
+Major agricultural production is transplanted Aman and Boro paddy and Rabi crops (especially pulses) are grown in the dry areas around the khal.
+However, these crops are at risk from monsoon flooding.
 Crops are also damaged due to drainage congestion and winter drought.
 There are many people involved in fisheries activities, mainly open water seasonal fishing.
 None would be negatively affected by the subproject; rather most of them will be benefited.